akalabayapal/PYUI/README.md

 [Refer to documentation for XML Tags](https://akalabayapal.github.io/PYUI-docs/PYUI%20XML%20LAYOUT%20GUIDE/important_tags/) for further references

-**Note:** Documentation is yet not completed and is under development

 ## Component Re-use
 Component can be re-used in `PYUI Xml`.
 The components are stored in `layouts/components` folder.